 Being friends with an ex is always a tricky business.
-If someone was a big part of your life, it’s natural that you would want to keep a connection with them—but there might be unresolved or confusing feelings.
+If someone was a big part of your life, it’s natural you would want to keep a connection with them—but there might be unresolved or confusing feelings.
 And once you’re in a new relationship, things get even more complicated.
-But can you still be friends with an ex once you’re married?
-Or does marriage draw a line in the sand?
+But can you still be friends with an ex once you’re married, or does marriage draw a line in the sand?

 A lot of people who are “friends” with an ex aren't actually friends.
 If you were friends with this person long before you met your current partner—and there were no romantic hangovers—you probably are genuinely friends.
 But if they randomly text you and want to meet up for drinks after months or years of not communicating, that can be more suspicious.
 If you’re just people who occasionally show up in each other’s lives and confuse things, that’s not a real friendship—and you probably want to cut ties.
-And if you feel yourself drawn to this person but you sense that it’s not a genuine friendship, you may want to consider if everything is going smoothly in your relationship—or if you’re trying to get some of your emotional needs met elsewhere.
+And if you feel drawn to this person but you sense it’s not a genuine friendship, you may want to consider if everything is going smoothly in your relationship—or if you’re trying to get some of your emotional needs met elsewhere.

 Take Your Social Situation Into Account